 Take a look at the little guy in the photo below.
 This little guy, a common earthworm, is completely safe to eat, as long as you cook it.

 An important question, however, came up in a Labrador retriever forum where the article referenced in the link above was shared for reference.
+Can dogs eat worms?
 What if your dog likes to eat earthworms?
 Is this dangerous?

 Yes, this can be dangerous for your dog.